cloudflare/cloudflare-docs/content/waf/managed-rules/deploy-zone-dashboard.md

 - Disable one or more rules.
 - Specify a custom filter expression to apply the rules in the ruleset to a subset of incoming requests.

-To skip one or more rules, or entire WAF's managed rulesets, [add a WAF exception](/waf/managed-rules/waf-exceptions/).
+To skip one or more rules, or entire WAF managed rulesets, [add a WAF exception](/waf/managed-rules/waf-exceptions/).

 {{<Aside type="note">}}